Rakshithajagadeesh07/EXP-8/README.md

 Inspired by NIST’s post-quantum cryptography competition.

 # RESULT :
-To create a quantum-resistant wallet using lattice-based cryptography instead of traditional ECDSA, ensuring that future quantum computers cannot break private keys is executed successfully
+Thus , to create a quantum-resistant wallet using lattice-based cryptography instead of traditional ECDSA is executed successfully